Weakly Supervised 3D Open-vocabulary Segmentation: Experiments

 \subsection{Results}

 We present the qualitative results in \cref{fig:comparison} and quantitative results in \cref{tab:comparision}.
 Our proposed method outperforms all other techniques, including those which heavily rely on extensive segmentation annotations, such as LSeg, ODISE, OV-Seg.
 In particular, ODISE and FFD underperform in our evaluation, as they are unable to identify many long-tail classes, suggesting that the fine-tuning process of LSeg and ODISE may have led to a significant loss of the open-vocabulary knowledge originally encapsulated by CLIP and Stable Diffusion~\cite{rombach2022high}.
 OV-Seg attempts to retain CLIP's knowledge by leveraging a mined dataset, however, it requires a mask proposal model which produces inconsistent segmentation across views, making Sem(OV-Seg) produce noisy and imprecise segmentation.
 LERF also fails to capture precise object boundaries due to its usage of a relatively naïve regularization loss, which fails to fully exploit the object boundary information within the DINO features.
 In contrast, our method exhibits robust performance, successfully recognizing long-tail classes and generating accurate and well-defined boundaries for each class.
+However, LERF allows querying any object without the need for running optimization again, which is an advantage over our method.